open-neuromorphic/communications/.github/ISSUE_TEMPLATE/blog-post-draft.md

 ---

+### 🚀 Go Further (Optional): Create a Live Preview

+For contributors comfortable with Git, you can take your contribution a step further by creating a live preview of your blog post on your own staging site.
+This allows you to see exactly how your content will look and is the best way to collaborate on visual and formatting details.

+Our contribution guides provide a full walkthrough of the process:
+- **[CONTRIBUTING.md](https://github.com/open-neuromorphic/open-neuromorphic.github.io/blob/main/CONTRIBUTING.md)**: For local setup and general contributions.
+- **[CONTRIBUTING-Staging.MD](https://github.com/open-neuromorphic/open-neuromorphic.github.io/blob/main/CONTRIBUTING-Staging.MD)**: For setting up your own live preview environment.

+If you have any questions about this process, our volunteers in the **`#onm-tech-contributors`** channel on Discord are happy to help!

+---

 ### 🖼️ Images & Attachments

 _List any images, diagrams, or other files that should be included with the post.
 If you have them ready, you can drag and drop them directly into this issue._